kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 ### Versioning

+The only label or annotation that is currently versioned is the `applyset.kubernetes.io/id` annotation, which has a version suffix to allow for iteration on the embedded data portion of the ID.
+(See [ApplySet Identification](#applyset-identification) for details.)

-The labels and annotations proposed here are not versioned.
+The rest of the labels and annotations proposed here are not versioned.
 Putting a version into the key would forever complicate label-selection (because we would have to query over multiple labels).
 However, if we do need versioning, we can introduce versions to annotation values by including a prefix like `v2:` (and we would likely do